CoolSpring8/fillo/README.md

-# Apply Pilot
+# Fillo

 Tab-complete any job form.
 Built for the Google Chrome Built-in AI Challenge 2025.

-Apply Pilot is a browser extension that pulls structured data from your resume, maps it to application forms, and partners with AI to finish repetitive fields for you.
+Fillo is a browser extension that pulls structured data from your resume, maps it to application forms, and partners with AI to finish repetitive fields for you.
 It ships with a side panel workflow, inline prompt overlay, and options workspace so you can review every fill before it lands in the page.

 ## Highlights
 - Resume workspace that parses PDFs into a JSON Resume-compatible profile and lets you edit every field before saving.